Schrödinger's Cat Trilogy: Tanstagi

 "Tanstagi", an acronym standing for "There Ain't No Such Thing As Government Interference", is the motto of the Invisible Hand Society, an originally fictional organization invented in the Schrödinger's Cat Trilogy.
 The acronym was deliberately intended as a reference to Robert A. Heinlein's TANSTAAFL principle.

 The Tanstagi principle is meant to imply that the invisible hand of the free market applies to government as well.
 In other words, contrary to traditional ideas of laissez-faire capitalism, government interference in the free market is impossible, since governments are inextricably a part of the market as a whole.
 'Government' is not a separate institution—it is a word used to describe the actions of a large number of individuals subject to the same (at least qualitatively) pressures as everyone else.
 Both of these ideas are part of what is known as 'economic Taoism.'

 While it was first introduced in a novel, people claiming to be members or know of chapters of the Invisible Hand Society have occasionally appeared in editorial pages and on the Internet.

 Language and invented slang

 The Schrödinger's Cat Trilogy is a fictional story, with much interpersonal dialogue between characters.
 This dialogue frequently makes use of slang words invented by the author, as a substitute for words that were, in the 1970s, typically taboo to speak about in modern western culture.
 In case a censorship case was brought against the book, Wilson made use of the names of Supreme Court Justices as "stand ins" for certain words.
-Examples include "Potter Stewarting", an expression used as a substitute for a common word that refers to the act of copulation, and "Burgering", referring to the act of voiding one's bowels (referring to Chief Justice of the United States from 1969–1986, Warren E. Burger), etc.
+Examples include "Potter Stewarting", an expression used as a substitute for a common word that refers to the act of copulation, and "Burgering", referring to the act of voiding one's bowels (referring to Chief Justice of the United States from 1969 to 1986, Warren E. Burger), etc.